darioielardi/flutter_speed_dial/README.md

 It's not possible to set its position with the `Scaffold.floatingActionButtonLocation` argument, but it's possible to set right/bottom margin with the `marginEnd` and `marginBottom` arguments (default to 16) to place the button anywhere in the screen.
 Using the `Scaffold.bottomNavigationBar` the floating button will be always placed above the bar, so the `BottomAppBar.hasNotch` should be always `false`.

+### Nullsafety

+You can find a branch named [nullsafety](https://github.com/darioielardi/flutter_speed_dial/tree/nullsafety) to try out your app with nullsafety features.
+Let us know if you find any issues.

 **Labels**

 SpeedDial and its child all have `label`.
 SpeedDial takes any Widget as `label`.
 It also have `activeLabel` property by which you can specify the label which is shown when SpeedDial is open.
 It also comes with its labelTransitionBuilder which defaults to fade transition.